What is an MRI?

 Contrast agents may be given via an IV in order to increase the proton alignment in the magnetic field.
 The quicker the protons align the brighter the final image appears.

-What it used for?
+What is an MRI scan used for?

 An MRI can be used for: